BabylonJS/Documentation/content/start/chap3/polycar.md

 video-content:
 ---

-# Getting Started - Extruding Polygons
+# Introduction - Extruding Polygons

 ## Building the Car
 The car is going to be a very simple one.
 The body will be built using the *extrudePolygon* method.
 This is another shape that can be built using *MeshBuilder*.
 The outline of the shape is drawn in the XZ plane, with points in counter-clockwise order and the extrusion is in the Y direction.
 The origin for the polygon is the zero point on the bottom plane.